- Darlington Transport Study

 About the initiative

-The State Government has committed $5 million towards improving road safety and traffic efficiency through the upgrade of the Woodside Road intersection with Princes Highway at Nairne.
+The State Government will improve road safety and traffic efficiency through the upgrade of the Woodside Road intersection with Old Princes Highway at Nairne.

 The upgrade will seek to reduce delays for Woodside Road traffic, maintain a good level of intersection performance and cater for future growth.
-The upgrade will also aim to improve pedestrian and cyclist movements in the area and ensure safe access, particularly for Nairne Primary School students.
+The upgrade will also aim to improve safety for pedestrian and cyclist movements in the area, particularly for Nairne Primary School students.

 Onkaparinga Valley Road, Tiers Road and Nairne Road intersection, Woodside

 The Australian Government has committed $2 million within its Roads of Strategic Importance program, over the 2019-20 to 2022-23 period, towards improving freight productivity and efficiency through the upgrade of the Onkaparinga Valley Road, Tiers Road and Nairne Road intersection.